Sound Class 9

 1. The wavelength of a sound wave is the shortest distance over which the wave pattern repeats itself.
 It's represented by the Greek letter lambda (λ).

-2. In a sound wave, the combined length of a compression and an adjacent rarefaction forms its wavelength.
+2. In a sound wave, the combined length of compression and an adjacent rarefaction forms its wavelength.

 3. The distance between the centres of two consecutive compressions or rarefactions also equals the wavelength.